San Marcos La Laguna, Guatemala

 If you are thinking about moving to San Marcos La Laguna, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in San Marcos La Laguna can vary greatly depending on the type and size of the property.
 For a small, basic house or apartment, the monthly rent can be quite affordable, while larger, more luxurious properties can be significantly more expensive.
-However, overall, the cost of housing in San Marcos La Laguna is generally considered to be lower than in many other parts of Guatemala and other countries," wrote one member in San Marcos La Laguna.
+However, overall, the cost of housing in San Marcos La Laguna is generally considered to be lower than in many other parts of Guatemala and other countries," remarked one expat living in San Marcos La Laguna, Guatemala.

 What should I bring when moving to San Marcos La Laguna?